SleeplessByte/fronteers-website/src/nl/blog/2019/10/a-write-up-of-the-w3c-tpac-2019.md

 ---
-title: "A write up of the W3C TPAC 2019"
+title: 'A write up of the W3C TPAC 2019'
 date: 2019-10-28
 author: Rachel Andrew
 categories:
   - W3C
 ---

 This year the W3C Technical Plenary and Advisory Committee Meeting (TPAC) was held in Fukuoka, Japan.
 As part of my work representing Fronteers in the W3C I attended the two Advisory Committee (AC) meetings held at TPAC, along with the CSS Working Group meeting days.
 In this post I will highlight some of the things that might be of interest to Fronteers members.
 I hope this gives a good overview of the breadth of things discussed.

 This year TPAC was held in Fukuoka, Japan.
 As part of my work representing Fronteers in the W3C I attended the two Advisory Committee (AC) meetings held at TPAC, along with the CSS Working Group meeting days.
 In this post I will highlight some of the things that might be of interest to Fronteers members.
 I hope this goves a good overview of the breadth of things discussed.